Stability conditions in families

 \begin{proof} We need to show that $\chi$ satisfies the relation given in \eqref{eq:KnumDSrelation}.
 This follows since $\chi(F_{t_1}, E_{t_1})$ and $\chi(F_{t_2}, E_{t_2})$ both compute the rank of the object $\cHom_T(F_T, E)$ in $\Db(T)$.

 To prove the claim on being a free abelian group of finite rank, we first observe that $\Knum(\cD/S)$ is generated by objects defined over closed points.
-Therefore, $\cN(\cD/S)$ is a subgroup of the numerical Grothendieck group for compactly supported objects considered in \cite[Section~5.1]{BCZ:nef}.
-Combining the argument of \cite[Lemma~5.1.1]{BCZ:nef} with that of Lemma~\ref{lem:Knumfinite} shows this latter group is free of finite rank. \end{proof}
+Therefore, $\cN(\cD/S)$ is a subgroup of the numerical Grothendieck group for compactly supported objects in $\Db(\cX)$ considered in \cite[Section~5.1]{BCZ:nef}.
+Since $\cX$ is quasi-projective over a field, we can compactify it and then use directly the argument in the proof of \cite[Lemma~5.1.1]{BCZ:nef}, by using Lemma~\ref{lem:Knumfinite} to avoid both the normality and the characteristic zero assumptions in \cite[Lemma~5.1.1]{BCZ:nef}. \end{proof}

-\begin{Ex} Let $g \colon \cX \to S$ be a smooth family of polarized surfaces whose very general fiber has Picard rank one, and let $\cO_{\cX}(1)$ denote a relatively ample line bundle.
+\begin{Ex} Let $g \colon \cX \to S$ be a smooth family of polarized surfaces with $S$ connected and whose geometric generic fiber has Picard rank one, and let $\cO_{\cX}(1)$ denote a relatively ample line bundle.
 Then the coefficients of the relative Hilbert polynomial with respect to $\cO_{\cX}(1)$ as in Example~\ref{ex:slopestability} (or, equivalently, the degrees of the Chern character on the fibers with respect to $\cO_{\cX}(1)$) induce an isomorphism $\cN(\Db(\cX)/S) \cong \Z^3$. \end{Ex}

 \begin{Ex}[Yoshioka's trick] Consider the previous example in the case where the base $S = C$ is a curve.
 We can modify this construction at a single closed point $c \in C$ whose fiber $\cX_c$ has higher Picard rank as follows.
 Let $L \subset \Knum(\Db(\cX_c))$ be the saturated subgroup generated by (the restrictions of) $\cO_\cX$, $\cO_\cX(1)$ and the class of a point.
 Then the quotient map to $\Knum(\Db(\cX_c))/L$ extends to a map $\Knum(\Db(\cX)/S) \to \Knum(\Db(\cX_c))/L $ by setting it identically to zero for objects supported over any point $c' \in C, c \neq c'$.
 The choice of